1. Considering Applying

 FAQ 1.7 Am I required to take the Graduate Record Examination (GRE) General Test

-The graduate record examinations (GRE) general test is highly recommended for all applicants (EU included).
+The graduate record examinations (GRE) general test is recommended but NOT mandatory for all applicants (EU included).
 A scanned version of the unofficial test scores should be included as a supporting document in the upload of your CV.
 Official test scores will be required if you are admitted into the school.
-If you are not able to take the GRE test due to regional unavailability or financial hardship, please state that in your application.

 You should enter the GRE Designated Institution (DI) Code 4255 assigned to Max Planck Institute for Human Cognitive and Brain Sciences.